ArchiveTeam/clean-connection-policy/policy.rst

 Check for content integrity
 +++++++++++++++++++++++++++

-A server should be running be running HTTP on port 80 and HTTPS on port 443.
+A server should be running be running HTTP on port 80 & another non-default port and HTTPS on port 443.
 It should have the following resources available:

 * ``generate_404``
 * ``generate_204``